“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 Statement on equity and inclusivity :

 Being Tea is committed to accessibility for all programs, including Teacher Training.
 Full and partial scholarship for BIPOC students (Black, Indigenous and Persons of Color) interested in teacher training are available on a limited basis – usually one person per term.
 I am working to increase availability for these scholarships.
-Flexible tuition payment plans are also available.
-Reach out to me if you would like more information about financial aid availability.
+Reach out to me if you would like more information about financial aid options.